 Healthcare professionals recommend people using retinoids wear sunscreen whenever they go outside.

-Oral tretinoin may cause the following side effects:
+Oral tretinoin may cause the following

 - bone pain